mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

     the prefix would be `ONMS_FK01_7412_` or `ONMS_FK01_7412`, `NRS11_20191024_022220.flac` would have a prefix of `NRS11_`, and
     `MARS_20220902_000000.wav` would have a prefix of `MARS_` or `MARS`.

-    There is flexible handling of the timestamp in the file name, so any of following file names are all valid:
+    There is flexible handling of the timestamp in the file name, so any of following file names are valid:

     ```
         NRS11_20191024_022220.flac